Instant Pot Teriyaki Chicken with Pineapple

 teriyaki chicken over cauliflower rice on a red plate with white decorative swirls

-Here’s what you’ll need to make this pineapple teriyaki chicken.
+Whether you choose to make it in the low cooker or pressure cooker, here’s what you’ll need to make this pineapple teriyaki chicken.
 Be sure to scroll down to the recipe card for specific amounts.

 • Sriracha: You can also use another kind of chili sauce if you prefer.

-• Fresh Garlic and Ginger – Both will need to be minced.
+• Fresh Garlic and Ginger: Both will need to be minced.
 You can use dry ginger if you prefer.

 • Optional garnishes: sesame seeds, julienned carrots or scallions.